shoeffner/monty/01_HelloPython/slides.md

 # Hello World!

-`Hello World!` programs give us an idea of how a language looks like.
+`Hello World!` programs give us a first impression of the language of a syntax.
 There are other demo programs but we will take a look into some later.

 Keep in mind: the concepts are always very very similar!